 Some typical methods of fish farming in Andhra Pradesh.

-1- The 1st method is the “Cage System” which uses cages that are placed in lakes, ponds and oceans that contain the fish.
+1- The 1st method is the “Cage System,” which uses cages that are placed in lakes, ponds, and oceans that contain fish.
 This method is also extensively referred to as offshore cultivation.
-Fish are reserved in the cage like structures and are “artificially fed” and harvested.
-The fish farming cage process has made many technological advances over the years, especially with reducing diseases and environmental concerns.
-However, the number one concern of the cage process is fish escaping and being loose among the wild fish population.
+Fish are reserved in cage-like structures and are “artificially fed” and harvested.
+The fish farming cage process has made many technological advances, especially in reducing diseases and environmental concerns.
+However, the number one concern of the caging process is fish escaping and being loose among the wild fish population.

-2- The second method is “Irrigation Ditch” for raising fish.
-This basic condition for this method is to have a ditch or a pond that holds water.
-This is a unique system because at a small level, fish are unnaturally fed and the waste produced from the fish is then used to fertilize farmers’ fields.
+2- The second method is the “Irrigation Ditch” for raising fish.
+The basic condition for this method is to have a ditch or a pond that holds water.
+This is a unique system because, at a small level, fish are unnaturally fed, and the waste produced from the fish is then used to fertilize farmers’ fields.
 On a better scale, mostly in ponds, the pond is self-sustaining as it grows plants and algae for fish food.

-3- The 3rd method of fish farming is called “Composite Fish Culture” which is a type of fish farming that allows both local fish species and imported fish species to coexist in the same pond.
-The number of species depends, but it is sometimes upwards of 6 fish species in a single pond.
-The fish species are always suspiciously chosen to ensure that species can coexist and reduce competition for food.
+3- The 3rd method of fish farming is called “Composite Fish Culture,” which is a type of fish farming that allows both local and imported fish species to coexist in the same pond.
+The number of species depends, but sometimes upwards of 6 fish species in a single pond.
+The fish species are always suspiciously chosen to ensure species can coexist and reduce competition for food.

-4- The 4th method of fish farming is called “Integrated Recycling Systems” which is considered the largest scale method of “pure” fish farming.
+4- The 4th method of fish farming is called “Integrated Recycling Systems,” the largest-scale method of “pure” fish farming.
 This approach uses large plastic tanks that are placed within a greenhouse.
 There are hydroponic beds that are placed close to the plastic tanks.
-The water in the plastic tanks is circulated to the hydroponic beds, where the fish feed waste goes to supply nutrients to the plant crops that are grown in the hydroponic beds.
-The popular of types of plants that are grown in the hydroponic beds are herbs such as parsley and basil.
+The water in the plastic tanks is circulated to the hydroponic beds, where the fish feed waste goes to supply nutrients to the plant crops grown in the hydroponic beds.
+The popular types of plants grown in the hydroponic beds are herbs such as parsley and basil.

-5- The last type of fish farming method is known classic fry farming this method is also known as “flow through system”.
+5- The last type of fish farming method is classic fry farming.
+This method is also known as the “flow-through system”.
 This is when sport fish species are raised from eggs and are set in streams and released.